We handle personal and/or health information in three situations:

 We will only share patient’s personal and health information with HCPs who are employed by our Customer, or where we believe the patient would reasonably expect us to share the information to support the delivery of health care to the patient.
 This may include sharing information with other members of the patient’s care team.

-With the patient’s permission we create a de-identified and pseudo-anonymised version of the personal and health information which may be used to improve the quality and performance our services and the HCPs using our services.
-For example, we may provide the de-identified and pseudo-anonymised information to clinical registries so that patient outcomes and clinical practice can be compared and improved over time.
+With the patient’s permission we may create a de-identified and pseudo-anonymised version of the personal and health information which may be used to improve the quality and performance our services and the HCPs using our services.
+For example, we may provide the de-identified and pseudo-anonymised information to clinical registries so that patient outcomes and clinical practice can be analysed, compared and improved over time.

 Our de-identification/pseudo-anonymisation process follows guidance from the OAIC and CSIRO to remove and alter the parts of the information so that the risk of re-identification of the involved is very low.
 This process involves removing personal identifiers (e.g. name, mobile phone number, email address and care team if provided), then removing and/or altering other information (date of birth, HCP notes) to create the de-identified and pseudo-anonymised information.